Vladimir Yevmenkov is appointed Mayor of Northern Fleet HQ city Severomorsk. He is believed to be closely connected with regional security services.

 When the SSJ Superjet crash landed at the Sheremetyevo airport in Moscow in 2019, Vladimir Yevmenkov quickly grabbed his suitcase from the overhead compartment and made it out of the burning aircraft.

-Despite the extreme situation, Yevmenkov later said that he could not recall any signs of smoke in cabin.
+Despite the extreme situation, Yevmenkov later said that he could not recall any signs of smoke in the cabin.
 And there was "absolutely no crowding, at least as far as I could see," he told journalists.

 A total of 41 people died in the accident.
 Among them was Alyena Martynova, a top official from the regional Interior Ministry in Murmansk.